What is the Schengen visa scheme?

 countries using only one visa.
 The UK and the Republic of Ireland

-are not members of the Schengen Visa scheme, and Schengen
+are not members of the Schengen Visa scheme, and Schengen Visas are

-area country you will need to apply for a visitor visa via that
+country you will need to apply for a visitor visa via that

 The Schengen visa scheme allows people wishing to visit the following countries to travel using only one visa for a trip that could last up to three months.